Last Updated on April 2, 2022 by Grow with Bovees

 Next, prepare the area with the fungi infestation by digging 6-inch holes about 12 inches apart with a screwdriver or similar tool.

-Spray the area with the dish washing solution to stop the growth of the fungi, a backpack sprayer can be used for larger areas.
+Spray the entire lawn area affected using the dish washing solution to stop the growth of the fungi, a backpack sprayer can be used for larger areas.

 To get rid of moss, for every 1,000 square feet (ca. 93 m²) of lawn, make a solution of water and dish soap, using 4 ounces (0.12 liters) of dish soap per two gallons of water.